 Later in the day, the PT will return and have the patient stand, walk in the hallway, and go to a set of stairs where the PT will confirm that the patient can safely raise their repaired leg to climb and descend at least four steps.
 All things being equal, and assuming all other signs are okay, the patient will be able to be discharged from the hospital.
 Most hospitals will wheel the patient to the curbside for pickup in a wheelchair.
 The patient should have a walker in the trunk of the car.
 Someone else should drive the patient home.

-A Patient Perspective on Joint Replacement Surgery will be available on June 15, 2018.
+A Patient Perspective on Joint Replacement Surgery will be available shortly.
 To post the complete article to your website, please contact us at AJRRinfo@aaos.org.

 Find hundreds of articles, videos, and resources to help manage your patients' bone and joint health at OrthoInfo.